 In the past years, a number of studies have investigated graphene potential as a conductive neural interface, able to enhance adhesion, proliferation and differentiation of various cell types, including neural cells 1–4.
 In the last case, an interesting increased neurite sprouting and outgrowth induced by graphene were reported for hippocampal neurons 1, differentiated SH-SY5Y neuroblastoma cell line 5, adrenal phaeochromocytoma (PC12) cell line 4,6,7, dorsal root ganglion (DRG) neurons 4 and neural stem cells 8.
 Such feature makes graphene appealing for application in peripheral nerve regeneration, where an appropriate scaffold may accelerate neurite outgrowth 9,10.
 However, to date, few studies have examined the interaction of graphene with peripheral neurons.
 Thus, the nanoscale mechanisms by which graphene would promote axon regeneration remain unclear.

 To understand the molecular mechanism of axon outgrowth on graphene, some groups investigated GAP-43, a recognized marker of developing and regenerating axons.
-Increased GAP-43 protein levels were reported in hippocampal neurons grown on graphene 1.
+Increased GAP-43 levels were reported in hippocampal neurons grown on graphene 1.
 Similarly, increased GAP-43 together with synaptophysin levels were also reported in PC12 cells grown on aligned silk-graphene hybrid hydrogels 6, suggesting that the mechanisms driving neuritogenesis may be shared for central and peripheral neurons grown on graphene.
 However, the underlying mechanisms for the increased GAP-43 expression on graphene, together with structure and dynamics of neuron development have not yet been investigated.
-Furthermore, a recent study has reported an increased cell firing for hippocampal neurons grown on graphene, probably due to altered membrane ion currents at the material interface 11.
+A recent study has reported an increased cell firing for hippocampal neurons grown on graphene, probably due to altered membrane ion currents at the material interface 11.
 Indeed, several reports described a positive effect of electrical stimulation on axonal outgrowth and branching 3,12–14.
 However, such effect may not necessarily apply to peripheral neurons on graphene, as it was already reported that DRG neurons respond differently from hippocampal neurons on nanofabricated biomaterial scaffolds 15,16.
 Importantly, all the above-cited studies were carried out on cultures grown from one to three weeks onto the substrate.
 While this strategy is useful to understand the long-term effects of the material on neuron physiology, it fails to investigate how the early developmental stage is influenced by the neuron-material interface.
-Indeed, this appears to be an important issue to address, because the positive effect of graphene on axonal sprouting and outgrowth was found to be maximal during the first two days of culture, and then to decrease up to a steady-state level in which axons are slightly longer with respect to control cultures 1.
+This appears to be an important issue to address, because the positive effect of graphene on axonal sprouting and outgrowth was found to be maximal during the first two days of culture, and then to decrease up to a steady-state level in which axons are slightly longer with respect to control cultures 1.

 In this work we demonstrate that graphene significantly stimulates axonal outgrowth during the first 3 days in culture of DRG primary neurons.
 Hence, we investigate the effect of graphene on the fast axonal transport properties during the early developmental phase.
 In detail, the role of nerve growth factor (NGF), a key neurotrophin involved in neurite elongation and survival during DRG development 17,18 is investigated by single-molecule fluorescence microscopy.
 Remarkably, we find that axonal elongation on graphene correlates with a significant reduction of NGF vesicles retrogradely transported to the soma, in favor of a stalled pool retained locally in developing axons.
 Patch-clamp recordings and ultrastructural analyses concur to show that profound rearrangements occur in axons developing on graphene, which may account for the local accumulation of NGF resulting in the increased axon elongation.
 Our results provide a broad structural and functional understanding of the impact of graphene on DRG neurons, key information towards the development of graphene-based devices for neural regeneration applications.